With herbicide resistance on the rise, California tree nut growers must stay vigilant and nimble to keep weeds at bay.

 Weed resistance can occur when using the same type of herbicide repeatedly, a problem many California growers have seen with glyphosate treatments.
 Utilizing products with different modes of action during the growing season and from year to year can help reduce the development of resistance.

-Consider Pre-emergent Sprays for Prevention
+Consider Pre-Emergent Sprays for Prevention

 Pay Attention to Label Rates

-Experts advise that growers should always adhere to the label rates listed on the products.
+Experts advise that growers should always adhere to the label rates listed on products.
 These rates may vary by soil type, rainfall and other factors.

-Learn more about weed management and how a long-lasting, pre-emergent solution like Alion can help keep orchards clean all season long.
+Learn more about weed management and how a long-lasting, pre-emergent solution like Alion herbicide can help keep orchards clean all season long.